 Some of the college’s largest programs include nursing, general studies and general science, business and management, accounting, radiologic technology, English as a second language, criminal justice, computer information technology, culinary arts, teaching grades 1-5, HVAC, automotive, welding, and electrician.

-Delgado locations include the City Park Campus, West Bank Campus, Charity School of Nursing, Slidell Site, Jefferson Site, Sidney Collier Site, and the Maritime, Fire, Radar and Industrial Training Facility.
+Delgado locations include the City Park Campus, West Bank Campus, Charity School of Nursing, Jefferson Site, Sidney Collier Site, and the Maritime Industrial Training Center.
 Delgado is also a workforce development partner in the Jefferson Business and Career Solutions Center in Gretna.

 Non-Credit / Professional / Development